Breadcrumb

 - Search Health Topics

-Topic Overview
+Overview

 What is a spinal cord injury?

-A spinal cord injury is damage to the spinal cord.
-The spinal cord is a soft bundle of nerves that extends from the base of the brain to the lower back.
+A spinal cord injury (SCI) is damage to the spinal cord.
+The spinal cord is a soft bundle of nerves that goes from the base of the brain to the lower back.
 It runs through the spinal canal, a tunnel formed by holes in the bones of the spine.
 The bony spine helps protect the spinal cord.

 The spinal cord carries messages between the brain and the rest of the body.
-These messages allow you to move and to feel touch, among other things.
+This allows you to move and to feel touch, among other things.
 A spinal cord injury stops the flow of messages below the site of the injury.
-The closer the injury is to the brain, the more of the body is affected.

 A spinal cord injury may be complete or incomplete.
 A person with a complete injury doesn't have any feeling or movement below the level of the injury.
 In an incomplete injury, the person still has some feeling or movement in the affected area.

 As soon as you are stable, rehabilitation (rehab) starts.
 The goal of rehab is to help prepare you for life after rehab and help you be as independent as possible.
 What happens in rehab depends on your level of injury.
-The rehab team will help you to learn how to:

-Having a spinal cord injury changes some things forever, but you can still have a full and rewarding life.
 A saying among people who have a spinal cord injury is, "Before your injury, you could do 10,000 things.
 Now you can do 9,000.
 So are you going to worry about the 1,000 things you can't do or focus on the 9,000 things you can do?"

 Adapting to life with a spinal cord injury can be tough.
 You can expect to feel sad or angry at times or to grieve for your lost abilities.
 It is important to express these feelings so they don't keep you from moving ahead.
 Talk with family and friends, find a support group, or connect with others online.
 Talking to other people who have spinal cord injuries can be a big help.